nshroff1000/pennlabspractical/README.md

-# Penn Lab Backend Technical Project
+# Penn Labs: Backend Technical Project
 Let's build an API server for Trello!
 If you're not familiar with Trello, it's not a problem.
 Trello is a task-management tool that has 3 major functional components: Boards, Lists, and Cards.
 Each Board can contain many lists, which in turn can contain many cards.
 Each card generally represents an individual task that users can manage.
 Each list is generally a list of tasks.
 We encourage you to play